glouppe/info8006-introduction-to-ai/lecture0.md

 ---

-# What can AI do at present?
+# What can an AI do today?

 - Translate spoken Chinese to spoken English, live?
 - Answer multi choice questions, as good as an 8th grader?